Synobsys/synobsys.github.io/how-to/how-to-add-an-entity-to-your-module.md

 # How-to add an entity to your module

-Folowing the standards entities must be exposed Read Only.
-Therefore we required public database actions (aka crud wrappers).
+The standards require entities to be exposed read only.
+Therefore we require public database actions (aka crud wrappers).
 Follow this guideline to setup the database actions.

 ## Setup security

 1. Identify the role that that has permissions to modify the entity.
 E.g. FieldsAdmin
-1. In the \<domain\>_security_lib check if the role and the checkrole action exist.
+1. In the \<domain\>_security_lib check if the role and the `checkrole` action exist.
 1. If the role does not exist
     * add \<rolename\> in the security module
     * create a /<RoleName/>Check action